rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 Professionally I grew with the code base, but also got an entry point into the open source community by providing a {{% a_blank "larger code base example for beginners" "https://github.com/rwieruch/favesound-redux" %}} in the React + Redux world.
 Since I made this great experience, I wanted to give the community this hands on tutorial, which will guide people to get started in React + Redux with a compelling real world application - a SoundCloud client.

-At the end of this tutorial you can expect to have a running React + Redux app, which consumes the SoundCloud API.
+At the end of this tutorial you can expect to have a running React + Redux app, which consumes the SoundCloud API ([What's an API?](https://www.robinwieruch.de/what-is-an-api-javascript/)).
 You will be able to login with your SoundCloud account, list your latest tracks and listen to them within the browser.
 Additionally you will learn a lot about tooling with Webpack and Babel.

 In the future I am going to write some [smaller tutorials](#extensions) based on this one.
 They will simply build on top of this project and help you to get started in various topics.
 So keep an eye on this tutorial, follow me on {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}} or {{% a_blank "GitHub" "https://github.com/rwieruch" %}} or simply star the {{% a_blank "repository" "https://github.com/rwieruch/react-redux-soundcloud" %}} to get updates.